eficode-academy/kubernetes-katas/02-service-discovery-and-loadbalancing.md

 gke-dcn-cluster-35-default-pool-dacbcf6d-c87z   Ready     <none>    17h       v1.8.8-gke.0   35.187.90.36    Container-Optimized OS from Google   4.4.111+         docker://17.3.2
 ```

-Even though we have only one pod (and two worker nodes), we can access any of the node with this port, and it will eventually be routed to our pod.
-So, lets try to access it from our local work computer:
+Even though we have only one pod (and two worker nodes), we can access any of the nodes with this port, and it will eventually be routed to our pod.
+Let's try to access it from our local work computer:

 ```shell
 $ curl -s 35.205.22.139:32593 | grep h1